Cataracts: Types and symptoms of cataract

-Lens is a transparent part of the eye which sits between the Iris and vitreous of the eye, which helps in the refraction of the light and focusing on the near objects.
+Lens is a transparent part of the eye which sits between the Iris and vitreous of the eye.
+It helps in the refraction of light and focusing on the near objects.
 The lens is composed of water mostly up to 66% and of 34% proteins.
-The lens has different parts such as the Capsule which is a transparent and highly elastic structure that envelops the lens, the others include Epithelium of the lens that consists of cuboidal cells and the Lens fibers which form the substance of the cell further divided into cortex and nucleus.
-The last part is the zonules which helps in holding the lens in a certain position behind the iris.
+The lens has different parts such as the Capsule, a transparent and highly elastic structure that envelops the lens and the others include the cortex and nucleus.
+Zonules helps in holding the lens in a certain position behind the iris.

-Risk factors such as hereditary, genetic, infective causes, systemic diseases, increasing age and certain medications can result in the opacification of this lens, leading to a disease of the eye called cataract.
-It can occur at any age depending on the cause of it and can be treated depending on the severity of the disease.
+Risk factors such as hereditary, genetic, infections, some health problems, increasing age and certain medications can result in the clouding of the lens, leading to a disease of the eye called cataract.
+It can occur at any age and be treated depending on the severity of the disease.
 The development of cataract manifests in clinical features such as blurred vision, glare at night driving, double vision in one eye and even the gradual painless loss of vision.
 Cataract can be further divided into several types on the basis of age of the patient, location of the opacity and the severity of cataract.

 The two major functions of the lens include:

-Accommodation– it is the mechanism of the eye by which it brings the near objects into focus.
+Accommodation– It is the mechanism of the eye by which the lens brings the near objects into focus.

 - Blurred vision